San Francisco with Kids: 12 Top Things to Do

 We may earn a commission from affiliate links ()

 Kid-friendly detours add joy to any travel itinerary.
 A drive along the Great Highway to Ocean Beach invites a detour to the San Francisco Zoo & Gardens.
 A scenic stroll down the Embarcadero leads from the Ferry Building to the Exploratorium, where a fantastic world of scientific discovery awaits youngsters, as well as the young at heart.

-Discover more family-friendly attractions with our list of the top things to do with kids in San Francisco.
+Plan an itinerary that is fun for everyone with our list of the top things to do in San Francisco with kids.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-1. Discover the Wonders of the Natural World at the California Academy of Sciences
+1. Discover the Natural World at the California Academy of Sciences

 Address: 55 Music Concourse Drive, San Francisco, California